Texas Governor Declares Disaster to Combat Screwworm Threat

 Most exciting?
 A groundbreaking May 2025 study from Northumbria University found that drinking just one cup of peppermint tea significantly boosted memory, attention, and working memory in healthy adults, with effects appearing within mere minutes.
 “Those people who had drunk the peppermint tea had better long-term memory,” explains Dr. Mark Moss of Northumbria University, whose research appears in NIH databases.
 That simple cup of tea may do more for your brain than you ever imagined.

-While mint may be a star in the winter, you don’t have to limit consumption of the healing potential of this taste to December.
+While mint may be a star in the winter, you don’t have to limit consumption of the mint to December.
 Summer brings mojitos and mint juleps mocktails.
 Mediterranean kitchens toss mint into tabbouleh salad and swirl it into creamy tzatziki.
 And, of course, fresh mint ice cream is always a tasty dessert.
 From ancient remedy to modern superfood, this versatile herb truly deserves a spot at your table year-round.

 Enjoy a Choline-Rich Thanksgiving!